yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/04-group-nodes/README.md

  //
  //////////////////////////////////////////////////////////////////////////////
 -->
-# 04 Group Nodes - Graph Builder Tutorial
+# 04 Group Nodes - Tutorial: Graph Builder

 # Grouping nodes in the graph